 - with all the accidents that happen, even though we know they’re inevitable

-My biggest advice with potty training?
+My biggest advice with stress-free potty training?
 Go at your child’s pace.
-Trust me, she’s not going to enter kindergarten wearing diapers.
-She will absolutely get the hang of using the potty, and you don’t have to enter any kind of power struggles along the way, either.
+Trust me, he’s not going to enter kindergarten wearing diapers.
+He will absolutely get the hang of using the potty and wearing underwear, and you don’t have to enter any kind of power struggles along the way, either.

-Instead, respect her decision and emotions—if she’s at all crying about it, then you know she’s not ready (even if she physically can be).
+Instead, respect his decision and emotions—if he’s crying about it, then you know he’s not ready yet (even if he physically can be).

 Don’t turn potty training into a big deal.
-You’ll reduce the power struggles and anxieties, which will only make her more likely to give potty training a try.
-Following her pace will unfold into a more peaceful potty training process.
+You’ll reduce the power struggles and anxieties, which will only make him more likely to give potty training and use the bathroom.
+Following his pace will unfold into a more peaceful potty training process.

 Free email course: Want to potty train without the power struggles?
-Join my FREE 5-day email mini course, Peaceful Potty Training!
+Join my newsletter and sign up for the free 5-day email mini course, Peaceful Potty Training!
 No more putting unrealistic deadlines on your child or using rewards that eventually fizzle.
-Join the mini-course now and potty train without frustrating power struggles:
+Join the mini-course today:

 Potty training books for toddlers

 One of the best ways to ease your child into potty training is by reading books.
-These books feature characters she can relate to, and can give voice to some of her anxieties that she can’t yet form on her own.
+Using humor, rhymes, and beautiful illustrations, these books feature characters she can relate to.
+They give voice to some of her anxieties that she can’t form on her own yet.

 You’ll also introduce new terms and lingo by reading these books, giving her the familiarity she needs to ease her anxiety.

-Now, reading potty training books isn’t all about putting the pressure on her.
-In fact, you don’t have to read a whole stack of books at once.
+Now, reading potty training books isn’t all about putting pressure on her.
+You don’t have to read a whole stack of books at once.

 I recommend including one or two books a week into your regular reading time, borrowing them from your library.
 Then, when you can see which ones she loves, go ahead and buy her favorite ones to read over and over.

-I want to make that process easier by featuring my favorite potty training books for toddlers and preschoolers.
-These selections will ease your child’s anxieties about using the toilet, and help her feel excited for this new change instead.
+Here are my favorite potty training books for toddlers and preschoolers.
+These selections will ease your child’s anxieties about using the toilet, and cheer her on to feel excited for this new milestone.

-We Poop on the Potty! by Jim Harbison, Nicole Sulgit, and Jean Claude
+We Poop on the Potty! by Jim Harbison

 The Potty Train by David Hochman